-opportunities, and support the teacher by providing resources (e.g., time, financial).
-Self-Directed Collaborative Teacher Evaluator r Annual Focus Date Areas for Professional Growth These are addressed by the evaluator as appropriate for this teacher.
-Record supports needed, resources, professional development dates when Comments during conference with teacher and evaluator are made discussed appropriate to the needs of the teacher.
-Goal 1: Student Achievement/Outcomes for Students Goal Statement: Evidence Indicators: Goal 2 : Teacher Performance on the Ohio Standards for the Teaching Profession Goal Statement: Evidence Indicators: Fuelvetes Circustors au Cianatura Date
+Self-Directed Collaborative Teacher Evaluator Annual Focus Date Areas for Professional Growth These are addresse d by the evaluator as appropriate for this to eacher.
+Record supports needed, resources, professional development dates Comments design and format with the other and and a state of when discussed Comments during conference with teacher and evaluator are mad appropriate to the needs of the teacher.
+Goal 1: Student Achievement/Outco omes for Students uiscusseu appropriate to the needs of the teacher.
+Goal Statement: • Evidence Indicators: Goal 2 : Teacher Performance on the Goal Statement: e Ohio Standards for the Teaching Professio on Evidence Indicators: -